 expclaim).
 If there is no

 expclaim, or if it is invalid, the JWT authentication fails.

 issclaims exists in the JWT, it must be valid, otherwise the JWT authentication fails.

 When configuring an application to authenticate to Conjur using a JWT, you configure a JWT Authenticator endpoint and define an app ID in Conjur for the application authenticating to Conjur.
 You create a 1:1 relationship between the application authenticating to Conjur and its app ID.

 Review these guidelines before you set up the JWT Authenticator.
 For details, see Important guidelines for configuring JWT authentication.

-When you make certain modifications to a JWT Authenticator endpoint, app IDs in Conjur that use the modified endpoint must be adjusted accordingly.
+When you make certain modifications to a JWT Authenticator configuration, app IDs in Conjur that use the modified JWT Authenticator must be adjusted accordingly.
 For more information, see Modify JWT Authenticator.